Modernizing UX With Strategic Design

 Assortment Planning Prototype

-The final high-fidelity prototype of the Assortment Planning Platform provided a full look into how a user could create and manage a plan for an upcoming season, analyze products, and track progress with their teammates.
+The final high-fidelity prototype of the Assortment Planning Platform provided a full look into how a user could create and manage a plan for an upcoming season, analyze products, and track team progress.

 Previous